lvandeve/oopoker/readme.txt

 My name is at the bottom of the copyright message.
 My email address is first name dot last name at gmail dot com.

-OOPoker is hosted on sourceforge: http://sourceforge.net/projects/oopoker/
+OOPoker is hosted here: https://github.com/lvandeve/oopoker

 ----------------------------------

-Copyright (c) 2010 Lode Vandevenne
+Copyright (c) 2010-2014 Lode Vandevenne
 All rights reserved.